Luxembourg-Ville Travel Information

 Business in Luxembourg is usually conducted in French, though some German and English is also used.
 Translators are readily available, but some effort at speaking French will be appreciated.
 Business tends to be conducted formally, beginning with a handshake and an exchange of business cards.
 Punctuality is essential.
 Dress is formal, with a suit and tie the norm.
 Surnames and titles are usually used.
 Luxembourgers are polite and cautious, and it is important to build personal relationships.
 Business hours are usually 8.30am to 5.30pm Monday to Friday, often closing for an hour at lunch.

 The country code for Luxembourg is +352.
-The outgoing code is 00, which is followed by the relevant country code (e.g. 0044 for the United Kingdom).
-City/area codes are not in use.
-The country is amply covered by GSM mobile phone networks and there are several internet cafes in Luxembourg City.
+The country is amply covered by GSM mobile phone networks and there are several internet cafes in Luxembourg city.

 Travellers over 17 years arriving from non-EU countries do not have to pay duty on 200 cigarettes, or 100 cigarillos, or 50 cigars, or 250g tobacco, or a proportional mix of these; 1 litre spirits with alcohol content higher than 22%, or 2 litres dessert wine not exceeding 22% and sparkling wine, and 2 litres table wine; perfume up to 50g or 250ml eau de toilette.
 Other goods include beer, gift items and souvenirs to the value of €175 per adult or €90 for children below 15 years.
 Providing goods are bought for personal use, there are no restrictions on carrying tobacco and alcohol between the 15 original countries of the EU (including the UK), with the exception of Finland, Denmark and Sweden.